hove-io/transit_model/src/documentation/kv1_read.md

 exception_type |  |  | Fixed value `1`.

 ### trips.txt
+Trips are described in the `PUJOPASSXX.TMI` file.
+The `Direction` field of the `JOPAXXXXXX.TMI` is required to link a trip to it's corresponding route.
+The mapping between the two file is made by the fields `JourneyPatternCode` and `LinePlanningNumber`

 NTFS field | KV1 file | KV1 field | Mapping rule/Comment
 --- | --- | --- | ---
 route_id | JOPAXXXXXX.TMI | *LinePlanningNumber*, *Direction* | This field is prefixed.
 Link to the files [routes.txt](#routestxt).
 Concatenation of *LinePlanningNumber* and *Direction* separated by a `:`.
 Ex: "\<prefix\>:2029:2"